 During my pregnancy GBS was a big concern with my dr.s and I, because my previous son had passed away from it.
 After doing tests that came back negative, the dr.s assured me that my son WOULD NOT be infected with it.
 Now we are in the hospital (he is ten days old) now, and thank goodness we caught...
 Read more »

 From your question, it appears your son did not sustain an injury as a result of what you believe was negligent medical attention.
 Generally, in Kentucky, you don't have a viable suit if you did not sustain an injury.
-This is similar to a situation where you "almost were in a wreck" but was not....Read more »
+This is similar to a situation where you "almost were in a wreck"...Read more »

 One year from the date of the injury, if you knew you were injured.
 There are additional rules regarding unknown injuries, hidden injuries, and additional rules apply if the injury is due to an auto accident.
 This is a very complicated area of the law, and you should immediately talk to a lawyer...Read more »

 If you are in a position where you owe them a duty, you could be sued, or perhaps prosecuted.
 If you owe them no duty, such as when passing a wreck that had earlier occurred, and in which you were not involved, then you will not be charged.
 It is the existence of the duty that controls.
 Sometimes,...Read more »